Matthew Peterson: Biography

 Matthew Peterson was born and raised in Grand Forks, North Dakota.
 He studied music composition at St. Olaf College, Indiana University Jacobs School of Music and Gotland School of Music Composition where his teachers included Mary Ellen Childs and Sven-David Sandström.

 Peterson is a freelance composer based in Smedjebacken, Sweden, first arriving on a Fulbright Award in 2008.
 His Fulbright project was the true-crime chamber opera Voir Dire, a work that received critical-acclaim after its 2017 world premiere at Fort Worth Opera.
 He is a member of FST (the Association of Swedish Composers) and has been commissioned by Swedish musicians and ensembles including the Swedish Radio Choir, Dalasinfoniettan, guitarist Mårten Falk, Gustaf Sjökvist Chamber Choir, Uppsala Vokalensemble, Sofia Vokalensemble, and Stockholm Saxophone Quartet.
 His music has been featured at international music festivals Svensk Musikvår, Purpur (South Africa), Ljudvågor, Lund Choral Festival, Jubilate and Sound of Stockholm.

 In 2014 Peterson was awarded the ASCAP Rudolph Nissim Award for orchestral composition.
 The same year he won both first prize and the audience/radio-listener's prize at the Uppsala composer competition for And all the trees of the field will clap their hands for chamber orchestra, and his true-crime opera Voir Dire was the winner of the Fort Worth Opera Frontiers showcase for new opera.
 In 2021 Peterson was awarded the first Sven-David Sandström Choral Composition Award from the Royal Swedish Academy of Music.
+The Royal Academy also awarded him with the 2023 Carin Malmlöf-Forssling composer prize.